Courses a.y. 2022/2023

-I am an assistant professor in the Department of Management and Technology at Bocconi University.
-I earned my Ph.D. in Organizational Behavior and Theory at the Tepper School of Business at Carnegie Mellon University, where I was awarded the Herbert A. Simon Doctoral Dissertation Award in Behavioral Research in the Administrative Sciences.
+I am an assistant professor in Bocconi University’s Department of Management and Technology.
+I received my Ph.D. in Organizational Behavior and Theory from the Tepper School of Business at Carnegie Mellon University, where I was awarded the Herbert A. Simon Doctoral Dissertation Award in Behavioral Research in the Administrative Sciences.
 Prior to my doctoral studies, I received a Master of Science in Management from Bocconi University and a Bachelor of Science in Economics and Management from University of Rome Tor Vergata.

-My research uses a multimethod approach to understand mechanisms and returns to informal network relationships defined within and across organizations.
-I am also interested in investigating the origins and evolution of social network structures, with a special emphasis on the link between formal organizational structures and informal social relationships.
-My work has been published in the Academy of Management Journal and Organizational Behavior and Human Decision Processes.
+My research uses a multimethod approach to understand how social networks create competitive advantage for individuals and organizations.
+He is also interested in investigating the origins and evolution of social network structures, with special emphasis on the link between formal organizational arrangements and informal social relationships.
+My work has been published in Administrative Science Quarterly, Academy of Management Journal, and Organizational Behavior and Human Decision Processes.
 I serve as an ad-hoc reviewer for several journals, including Management Science, Academy of Management Journal, Journal of Management, and Journal of Management Studies.